Dre Campbell Farm

 • Dill is also an excellent eggplant companion herb, as it helps keep away spider mites and aphids.

-• Cucumber and eggplant also grow well together, plus they both love the sun.
+• Cucumbers and eggplants also grow well together and love the sun.

 Other great companions include carrots, garlic, spinach, peas, petunias, celery, peppers, mint, beans, and thyme.
-Eggplant also grows well alongside Swiss chard, onions, lettuce, broccoli, radish, potatoes, amaranth, and cabbage.
+Eggplants also grow well alongside Swiss chard, onions, lettuce, broccoli, radishes, potatoes, amaranth, and cabbage.

 What Not to Plant with Eggplant